Homework Assignment #6 — Contribution

 sufficient and reasonable size and complexity (for your or your team) and

-be used to help justify your argument here.
 (1 paragraph per task)

 Via Canvas, submit the PDF report for HW6a.
 There is no explicit format